lf-edge/ekuiper/docs/en_US/extension/overview.md

 ## Naming

+We recommend plugin name to be camel case.
 Notice that, there are some restrictions for the names:
-1. The name of _.so_ file must be camel case with an upper case first letter.
-For example, _MySource.so_ or _MySink.so_.
+1. The name of the export symbol of the plugin should be camel case with an **upper case first letter**.
+It must be the same as the plugin name except the first letter.
+For example, plugin name _file_ must export a symbol _File_.
-2. The name of the export symbol of the plugin must be camel case with an upper case first letter.
+2. The name of _.so_ file must be the same as the export symbol name or the plugin name.
+For example, _MySource.so_ or _mySink.so_.

 ### Version